 Remember, the longer your availability, the more extensive and intensive your experience will be, and the more you extend and intensify your experience, the more remote, isolated, challenging, and extreme will be our journey.
 The more explorations we do, our chances of sighting wildlife will increase.

-11. HOW IS THE WEATHER LIKE?
+14. HOW IS THE WEATHER LIKE IN THE AREA?

-Iquitos city and its surrounding areas are typical of a tropical jungle climate: hot and wet most of the year.
+Iquitos City and its surrounding areas are typical of a tropical jungle climate: hot and wet most of the year.
 The average high temperature is around 90ºF (32ºC) during the dry season and the average low is around 70ºF (21 ºC) during the flooded season, although it can sometimes get a little chilly in the evenings.
 It is also good to have something warm during exploration hikes, as body temperature can fluctuate considerably.
 Please make sure to bring a personal light sleeping bag or blanket, which will be helpful when feeling cold.

 Our Flooded Season in the Amazon runs from December through May - summer, and autumn in the Southern Hemisphere.
 It is our cooler and wet season, but keep in mind that we get only a little more than half (60%) of our total rainfall during the flooded season, and it is hot in the Amazon any time of year.